alanjian85/rendo/README.md

-# Rayster
+# Box
-Rayster is an out-of-box software rendering demo that shows how programming language and mathematics combined in a basic technique of Computer Graphics, Rasterization, expanded in KISS style(Keep it simple, stupid).
+Box is an software rendering demo that shows how programming language and mathematics are applied in a basic technique of Computer Graphics, Rasterization, written in KISS style(Keep it simple, stupid).

 ## C++ standard compliant
 This demo doesn't use any third-party libraries for rendering and image processing, and the only thing required is a C++17-compliant compiler, therefore it should compile well and run without any invalid operations on mainstream platforms.